Air Taxi Skyport Location Problem for Airport Access: Introduction

 \section{Introduction}

-Major cities around the world are currently struggling with a common problem: traffic congestion resulting from urban population growth.
+Major cities around the world are currently struggling with a common problem: traffic congestion resulting from urban population growth and limited roadway capacity.
 Spikes in travel time across congested routes in a city can have unpleasant consequences, \emph{e.g.}, not reaching the airport on time to catch a flight.
 Furthermore, in an extreme scenario, congestion can delay emergency services, \emph{i.e.}, delay in moving a critical patient to a medical center.
-Such concerns have pushed the transportation industry and academia to come up with new transportation modes.
-In this context, eVTOL (electric vertical takeoff and landing) vehicles, also known as air taxis \cite{uber}, are emerging as a promising option to improve urban mobility. \\
+Such concerns have pushed the transportation industry and academia to come up with new higher speed transportation modes to avoid surface congestion altogether.
+In this context, eVTOL (electric vertical takeoff and landing) vehicles, also known as electric 'air taxis' are emerging as a promising option to improve urban mobility.
+While helicopter services have been around for quite a long time in various metropolitan areas, (\emph{e.g.,} New York City, Los Angeles, São Paulo), the concept of urban air mobility (UAM) or advanced air mobility (AAM) for passenger transportation is focused on providing on-demand shared mobility using technology-efficient, less noisy, affordable, environmental friendly and potentially automated aerial vehicles (\emph{i.e.,} air taxis).
+While air taxi services have not yet been launched in any major city, multiple industry groups (including air manufacturers, large private companies, and smaller start-ups) are actively working on projects focused towards offering such services in the next few years (e.g., Uber, Hyundai, Toyota, EHang, Volocopter, AirBus, Boeing, Lilium Jet, Terrafugia, Joby Aviation, Kitty Hawk and others).